Who hasn’t received spam mail from Nigeria by now?

 Residents of other countries should contact their own local law enforcement agencies.

-If you think you have been victimized by a 419 inheritance scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of an advance-fee inheritance scam, contact the fund recovery experts at MyChargeBack.